theflaknine/ImageToMSFSKTX2/README.md

 ## What does the script do?

-For each of your PNG files, the script:
+For each of your PNG / TIF files, the script:
 1. Generates a [texture XML file](https://docs.flightsimulator.com/msfs2024/html/5_Content_Configuration/Textures/Texture_XML_Properties.htm) with suitable flags for Albedo, Composite, Normal or Decal image types (see below).
-2. Sends the PNG and accompanying XML file to the Microsoft Flight Simulator 2024 SDK package builder, which compiles a KTX2 file and accompanying JSON file.
+2. Sends the PNG / TIF and accompanying XML file to the Microsoft Flight Simulator 2024 SDK package builder, which compiles a KTX2 file and accompanying JSON file.
 3. Copies the KTX2 and JSON file to the script's "OUTPUT" folder (when using OPTION 4) or a designated aircraft livery texture folder (when using OPTION 5).
 4. Cleans up any temporary files